Mjz86/C_colon/mcc.md

 representative of the back end hash used in the linker or v table.

- its a 256bit cryptographic hash, it doesn't support any operations outside of the compare or equal, other than the usual load and store or casts. if the cryptographic hash is given to an implementation defined function `__mccabiv1::demangle`, it either gives the empty string or the true front-end name mangle that lead to this hash, this outcome depends on security and rtti flags during compilation.
+ its a 256bit cryptographic hash, it does not support any operations outside of the compare or equal, other than the usual load and store or casts. if the cryptographic hash is given to an implementation defined function `__mccabiv1::demangle`, it either gives the empty string or the true front-end name mangle that lead to this hash, this outcome depends on security and rtti flags during compilation.